flyway/flywaydb.org/documentation/configfiles.md

 # flyway.outOfOrder=

 # This allows you to tie in custom code and logic to the Flyway lifecycle notifications (default: empty).
-# Set this to a comma-separated list of fully qualified Callback class name implementations
+# Set this to a comma-separated list of fully qualified class names of org.flywaydb.core.api.callback.Callback
+# implementations.
 # flyway.callbacks=

 # If set to true, default built-in callbacks (sql) are skipped and only custom callback as